 Is there anything I can do to support you?

 I love you and know this will pass.

-The persecutor – a healthy parent steers clear of this role.
+3. The persecutor – a healthy parent, steers clear of this role.

-The persecutor comes in many forms, but one overriding theme is anger and aggression toward someone they perceive has wronged them.
+The persecutor comes in many forms, but the overriding theme is having anger and aggression toward someone they perceive has wronged them.

-Back to the situation with my daughter and her friends, I could say, “Ellie is such a mean girl!
+Back to the situation with my daughter and her friends, I could say, “Samantha is such a mean girl!
 I can’t believe she excluded you!”
-In two seconds I jump onto the triangle and attack the person I feel is at fault.
+In two seconds, I jump onto the triangle and attack the person I feel is at fault.

 My emotional entanglement once again strips me of power.
 This is how not to be a healthy parent.

 I might also even turn this anger toward my daughter.
 I might think or say, “You’re so immature!
 Why do you continue to take this so personally”?

 Both of these things aren’t good!
 I have no control over how other people in her life treat her.
 Also, I have no control over the pace she needs to move to process things her way.
 I can only work on how I treat her and work toward better management of my own emotions.